thegreatshasha/daily_logs/Primary Idea.md

 * Identity Recogniser: The identity recogniser tells the most likely match in the actor databse.
 * Activity Mapper: The activity mapper tells you the activity going on from a dataset of activites.
 Each activity has a threat level.
 For eg combat is a high threat activity.
 * Miscellaneous Event Recogniser: Recognize events like fire which don't have an actor.
 This needs to be improved upon.
 * Notifier: Notify people of the threat along with the assesment level.
+Support for sms, email, in app notifications.

 ## Applications
 * Activity threat coupled with Actor history allows you to predict criminal